Smart contract modules#

 A smart contract on the chain is a collection of functions exported from a deployed module.
 The concrete mechanism used for this is the Web Assembly export section.
 A smart contract must export one function for initializing new instances and can export zero or more functions for updating the instance.

-Since a smart contract module can export functions for multiple different smart contracts, we associate the functions using a naming scheme:
+Since a smart contract module can export functions for multiple different smart contracts, functions are associated with a contract using a naming scheme:

 init_<contract-name>: The function for initializing a smart contract must start with